Indicia-Team/indicia-docs/developing/rest-web-services/elasticsearch.rst

 declares a list of HTTP methods that are allowed (lowercase, e.g. get, put, post, delete), and for each a list of regular expressions for the end-points within the elasticsearch server that may be accessed.
-These will be appended to the configured index or alias name so allowing you to selectively expose your Elasticsearch instance to only particular APIs.
+These will be appended to the configured index or alias name so allowing you to selectively expose your Elasticsearch instance via a restricted set of APIs.
 The above example is limited to the Search API for example.

 This configuration sets up the Elasticsearch index for use in Indicia and links it to a